c---/MultiWii3D/README.md

  * MultiWii-svn is the code base from MultiWii svn; currently r1370
  * MultiWii-r1253 an old personal configuration I use on my quad

+Throttle above middle is forward rotation on the motors, below the middle and the motors rotate in reverse.
+The effect is similar to a CP helicopter.

+*WARNING* You must set up the "ARM" box in MultiWii.
+The sticks can not be used to arm and disarm.

 simonk firmware needs the following settings:
  * RC_PULS_REVERSE=1
  * RCP_DEADBAND=24